(This is a book I still think about and mention to people years later.)

 All of Money's reports of the case--which quickly appeared in textbooks as a prime example of environment trumping biology--portrayed Bruce (now Brenda) as a well-adjusted girl, although the reality was quite different.
 Angry, sullen and having always insisted that "she" was a boy, Brenda finally decided at age 15--after "she" finally learned of the surgery-to revert to her original sex and take the name David."

-We read this for book club.
-[Note: a controversial, non-fiction narrative makes for great discussion.]
+We read As Nature Made Him: The Boy Who Was Raised As A Girl for book club.
+(Note: a controversial, non-fiction narrative makes for great discussion.)

 What I ultimately couldn't get past was the fact that so many doctors believed you could simply re-assign gender.
 This was in the 1970's.
 I know the gender lines became blurred during that time, but to believe that we were the same inside - that our sexual organs were the sole difference - seems ludicrous just 35 years later.

-The nature versus nurture question is complicated on a variety of subjects, from academic test scores to homosexuality.
+The nature versus nurture question can be complicated on a variety of subjects, from academic test scores to sexuality.
 I am almost always a nature-leaning girl.

 But, when thinking about it myself, it is much harder to quantify what makes me female than what makes me heterosexual or academic.
 Is it because I like the color pink, or wearing lipstick?
 I don't believe so.
 I just innately know I'm female.
 Just as Bruce/Brenda/David knew he was male.